MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

     </tbody>
 </table>

-#### 7.2.3.8.
+#### 7.2.3.9.
 Type ReportContentItem

-**Description:** Single item of the Fault Management Job results in case result format was set to payload.
-Each item contains the timeframe of the collected data and a list of values measured in that timeframe.
+**Description:** Single item of the results in case result format was set to payload.
+Each item contains the timeframe of the collected data and a list of  values captured in that timeframe.
 <table id="T_ReportContentItem">
     <thead style="font-weight:bold;">
         <tr>
             <td>Name</td>
             <td>Type</td>
             <td>Description</td>
-            <td>MEF W133.1</td>
+            <td>MEF 133.1</td>
         </tr>
     </thead>
     <tbody>